emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

 Now let's write a function called `makeRedBarHoverable()`.
 This function will first use d3's built in filter operation to select just the bar with the value "Red".
 Then we can use d3's way of adding an event listener (`.on()`) to add a `mouseover` event to this bar.
-Finally, we have to remember to call this function in our last keyframe too.
+(Note: more on [d3 event listeners here](https://d3js.org/d3-selection/events)) Finally, we have to remember to call this function in our last keyframe too.

 ```Javascript
 function makeRedBarHoverable() {